konfuzio-ai/document-validation-ui/README.md

 # Konfuzio Document Validation UI

-White-label application that lets you preview and interact with documents uploaded to [Konfuzio Server](https://konfuzio.com).
+White-label app that lets you preview and interact with documents uploaded to [Konfuzio Server](https://konfuzio.com).

 ![dvui.png](dvui.png)